forio/julia-studio/README.md

 ## Supported Platforms
 The binary packages support the following platforms:

-Windows 7, Windows XP SP2, Windows Vista
-(K)Ubuntu Linux 8.04 (32-bit) or later
+Windows 7, Windows XP SP2, Windows Vista, (K)Ubuntu Linux 8.04 (32-bit) or later,
-Mac OS 10.6 or later
+ and Mac OS 10.6 or later

 Building the sources requires Qt 4.8.0 or later.